beastgrim/WRService/README.md

 # WRService

-WRService is light and convinient tool for woking with internet.
-Every iOS application works with internet connection.
+WRService is light and convinient tool for working with an API via NSURLSession  for most of applications.
-This small framework gives you default setting for convinient work in most of applications.

 Standart configuration has 2 queues: default and background.
 Background queue has less priority than standart queue.
-Each quque is represented as an URLSession instance.
+Each quque is represented as an NSURLSession instance.

 You get internet data throuth WROperations.
 There is an example: